-The mentor helps the children of his/her team and their families by supporting them in problems arising in everyday life.
-The mentor takes part in meetings concerning the well being of the child when necessary.
-The mentor works closely with social, health and educational services.
+Mentors take part in meetings concerning the well being of the child when necessary.
+Mentors work closely with social, health and educational services.

-Significant tool for doing social work is team sports.
-Children with special needs are easily left outside of teams and healthy friendships where usually the social rules of conduct with peers are learnt.
+Significant tool for providing social support is team sports.
+Vulnerable children are easily left outside of teams and healthy friendships where usually the social rules of conduct with peers are learnt.

 Mentors provide children of the team and their families comprehensive and long-term support whenever and where-ever needed.

 The annual budget of a team is approximately 60 000€